Faison/WP-Plugin-Makefile/README.md

 WP-Plugin-Makefile
 ==================

-A Makefile for pushing changes easily from a git repo to the WordPress plugin repo
+A Makefile for pushing changes easily from a git repo to a WordPress plugin repo

 ## Special Notes ##